 You may find it difficult to concentrate due to intense cravings.
 This is very common in the first month after quitting.

 Cravings are likely to come in waves that last about 10 to 20 minutes.
 You may have noticed the intensity of your cravings has subsided over the month.
-The longer you go without smoking, the less intense your cravings will become.
-Eventually, they will disappear completely.

 In the meantime, try to distract yourself when cravings arrive.
 Call a friend, chew some gum, head out for a walk, or grab a glass of water.
-Remember, the cravings will pass in a matter of minutes.

 A note on coughing and chest pain